Margin of Safety Calculator

 Frequently Asked Questions About Margin of Safety

 Benjamin Graham recommended at least 33% for common stocks.
-In practice, most value investors look for 20–50% depending on the certainty of their intrinsic value estimate.
-For highly predictable businesses, 15–20% may suffice.
-For less predictable companies, many investors demand 40–50% or more.
+In practice, most value investors look for 20 to 50% depending on the certainty of their intrinsic value estimate.
+For highly predictable businesses (e.g., consumer staples, utilities), 15 to 20% may suffice.
+For less predictable companies (technology, biotech, cyclicals), many investors demand 40 to 50% or more.
+There is no universal number: the required margin reflects how confident you are in your valuation.

-The most common approaches are: (1) Graham Number — √(22.5 × EPS × Book Value per share); (2) DCF Analysis — project free cash flows and discount at WACC; (3) Earnings Power Value — normalised earnings divided by cost of capital; (4) Comparable company analysis — apply industry average multiples.
-Many investors average several models to reduce error.
+The most common approaches are: (1) Graham Number, the square root of 22.5 times EPS times book value per share, useful for traditional value stocks; (2) DCF analysis, projecting free cash flows 5 to 10 years forward and discounting at an appropriate rate (WACC); (3) Earnings Power Value, current normalised earnings divided by the cost of capital; (4) comparable company analysis, applying an industry average P/E or EV/EBITDA multiple.
+Each method produces a different estimate, so many investors average several models to reduce error.

 The Graham Number is one method of estimating intrinsic value.
-The margin of safety is what you calculate after you have an intrinsic value estimate — it tells you how much of a discount the current market price represents.
-Use our Graham Number calculator to generate an intrinsic value, then feed that into this calculator.
+The margin of safety is what you calculate after you have an intrinsic value estimate: it tells you how much of a discount the current market price represents.
+You can use our Graham Number calculator to generate an intrinsic value, then feed that number into this margin of safety calculator to see how the current price compares.

 For a deeper dive, read our companion article: What Is the Margin of Safety?
 A Value Investor's Guide